JasonBenn/nips-scraper/abstracts.md

 ### #220: Large-Scale Quadratically Constrained Quadratic Program via Low-Discrepancy Sequences
+_Kinjal Basu,  Ankan Saha,  Shaunak Chatterjee_

+We consider the problem of solving a large-scale Quadratically Constrained Quadratic Program.
+Such problems occur naturally in many scientific and web applications.
+Although there are efficient methods which tackle this problem, they are mostly not scalable.
+In this paper, we develop a method that transforms the quadratic constraint into a linear form by sampling a set of low-discrepancy points.
+The transformed problem can then be solved by applying any state-of-the-art large-scale quadratic programming solvers.
+We show the convergence of our approximate solution to the true solution as well as some finite sample error bounds.
+Experimental results are also shown to prove scalability as well as improved quality of approximation in practice.

 ### #221: Inhomogoenous Hypergraph Clustering with Applications
 _Pan Li,  Olgica Milenkovic_